-If an advertisement includes a price for a vehicle being sold “as is”, the ad must include in a clear, comprehensible and prominent manner the following statement:
+If an advertisement includes a price for a vehicle being sold “as is”, the ad should include in a clear, comprehensible and prominent manner the following statement:

 “This vehicle is being sold “as is,” unfit, not e-tested and is not represented as being in road worthy condition, mechanically sound or maintained at any guaranteed level of quality.
 The vehicle may not be fit for use as a means of transportation and may require substantial repairs at the purchaser’s expense.
 It may not be possible to register the vehicle to be driven in its current condition.”

-Like unfit vehicles, the advertised price for a vehicle sold “as is” does not include the cost of a safety certificate or e-test.
+Like unfit vehicles, the advertised price for a vehicle sold “as is” does not include the cost of a safety certificate.
 Note: all other fees the dealer intends to charge (e.g. administration fee) MUST be included the advertised price.

 Remember: It is not sufficient for the ad to simply state the vehicle is being sold “as is”.
-If an ad doesn’t include the mandatory “as is” disclosure statement, the advertisement is not compliant.
+If an ad doesn’t include an “as is” disclosure statement, the advertisement is not compliant.

 Joint advertisement placed by two or more dealers